datanav/docs/technical/superoffice-wave.rst

 ------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Contact and a Wave Customer must be established.

-A new Wave Customer will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale that is synchronized into Wave.
+A new Wave Customer will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale, or Quotealternative that is synchronized into Wave.

 Once a link between a SuperOffice Contact and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.